 Pros: This private campground is beautiful.
-It have a view of the Smoky Mountains and lush grassy sites with room to spread out.
+It has a view of the Smoky Mountains and lush grassy sites with room to spread out.
 Dumplin Valley can be a great basecamp for your National Park adventures.
-It has strong cell connectivity, too!
+It has robust cell connectivity, too!

-Cons: You’ll be a good drive from the heart of the National Park.
+Cons: You’ll be a reasonable drive from the heart of the National Park.

-Smoky Mountain Campgrounds Vibe: 7.4/10 This campground gets a high score because its scenic and unique qualities.
-It looses points due to its location.
+Smoky Mountain Campgrounds Vibe: 7.4/10 This campground gets a high score because of its scenic and unique qualities.
+It loses points due to its location.